Agrimonia: Uses

 In ancient times, it was used for foot baths and tired feet.
 Agrimony has a long history of medicinal use.
 The English poet Michael Drayton once hailed it as an "all-heal" and through the ages it was considered a panacea.
 The ancient Greeks used agrimony to treat eye ailments, and it was made into brews for diarrhea and disorders of the gallbladder, liver, and kidneys.
 The Anglo-Saxons boiled agrimony in milk and used it to improve erectile performance.

 They also made a solution from the leaves and seeds for healing wounds; this use continued through the Middle Ages and afterward, in a preparation called eau d'arquebusade, or "musket-shot water".
 It has been added to tea as a spring tonic.
+According to the German Federal Commission E (Phytotherapy)-Monograph "Agrimony", published 1990, the internal application area is "mild, nonspecific, acute diarrhea" and "inflammation of oral and pharyngeal mucosa" and the external application "mild, superficial inflammation of the skin".

 Folklore

 Traditional British folklore states that if a sprig of Agrimonia eupatoria was placed under a person's head, they would sleep until it was removed.